-- Use only unleaded fuel. - Avoid running out of fuel. - Do not turn off the ignition while your vehicle is moving, especially at high speeds. - Have the services listed in your "Service Guide" performed according to the specified schedule.
+- Use only unleaded fuel. - Avoid running out of fuel. - Do not turn off the ignition while your vehicle is moving, especially at high speeds. - Have the items listed in your Scheduled Maintenance Guide performed according to the specified schedule.

-The Scheduled Maintenance Services listed in the "Service Guide" are required because they are considered essential to the life and performance of your vehicle and to its emissions system.
+The scheduled maintenance items listed in the Scheduled Maintenance Guide are essential to the life and performance of your vehicle and to its emissions system.

-If other than Ford, Motorcraft or Ford authorized parts are used for maintenance replacements or for service of components affecting emission control such non-Ford parts should be equivalent to genuine Ford Motor Company parts in performance and durability.
+If other than Ford, Motorcraft or Ford-authorized parts are used for maintenance replacements or for service of components affecting emission control, such non-Ford parts should be equivalent to genuine Ford Motor Company parts in performance and durability.